lsst-dm/dmtn-138/index.rst

-By starting with conda environment and leveraging ``activate.d`` scripts, I think it's possible to encapsulate the execution of lsstsw/bin/deploy, newinstall.sh, and loadLSST.bash so that parts of those scripts are ran at environment activation time.
+By starting with conda environment and leveraging ``activate.d`` scripts, I think it's possible to encapsulate the execution of lsstsw/bin/deploy, newinstall.sh, and loadLSST.bash so that parts of those scripts are run at environment activation time.
 The interface is ``conda activate``.

 Going a step further, moving eups-related commands in lsstsw into